 The regiment was established during the British Army reforms of 1881.
-The 100th and 109th Regiments of Foot merged, passing on their historic associations with both Canada and India.
+The 100th (Prince of Wales’s Royal Canadian) Regiment and 109th Regiment of Foot merged, passing on their historic associations with both Canada and India.

 It became the local regiment for Meath, Westmeath, Longford, King’s County (now Offaly) and Queen’s County (now Laois); counties in the Irish province of Leinster.